De-Risking your Portfolio Prior to Retirement: The Pre-Retirement Glidepath

 How much should you de-risk?

 Look back at at Figure 1.
-Vanguard has a 40/60 asset allocation 10 years before retirement.
-This then decreases to 30/70 at retirement.
-Further, they get even more risk averse through retirement and decrease to 20/80 over the next 7 years.
-Their glidepath stays at 20/80 from then on.
+Vanguard has a 70/30 asset allocation 10 years before retirement.
+This then decreases to 50/50 at retirement.
+Next, they get even more risk averse through retirement and decrease to 30/70 over the next 10 years.

-Similarly, back in Figure 2, there is a 30/70 asset allocation at retirement as well.
+Similarly, back in Figure 2, there is a 30/70 asset allocation at retirement.
 Here, a decade before we are at 60/40.
-So, Figure 2 suggests a more aggressive baseline portfolio with a much more rapid change than in the target date fund.
+So, Figure 2 suggests a more rapid progression to but then away from bonds.

 What does an Ideal Pre-Retirement Glidepath Look Like to get your Portfolio Retirement Ready?